Why Are There Diabetes Drug Lawsuits?

 What Are the Common Side Effects of Diabetes Drugs?

-Common side effects experienced by the most common diabetic drugs include:
+Common side effects experienced by many common diabetic drugs may include:

 What Are the Adverse Side Effects of Diabetes Drugs?

-Some of the more serious side effects of the most used diabetic drugs are:
+Some of the more serious side effects of the most common diabetic drugs may include:

 What Are the FDA’s Warnings About Diabetes Drugs?

-In 2016, there was a safety announcement issued by the FDA for type-2 diabetes medications containing saxagliptin and alogliptin.
-These drugs (Onglyza, Kombiglyze, Nesina, Kazano, and Oseni) have been associated with an increase in heart failure, especially in patients who have heart disease or kidney disease.
+In 2016, a safety announcement was issued by the FDA for type-2 diabetes medications containing saxagliptin and alogliptin.
+These drugs (Onglyza, Kombiglyze, Nesina, Kazano, and Oseni) may have been associated with an increase in heart failure, especially in patients who have heart disease or kidney disease.

 Another warning was released in 2016 about Metformin-containing medications.
-They required labeling changes to mention that medications containing metformin are not suggested to be used by patients who already have reduced kidney function.
+The FDA required labeling changes to state that medications containing metformin are not advised for use in patients who already have reduced kidney function.

 Are Diabetes Drugs Still on the Market?

-Despite some corporations like Novo Nordisk taking their diabetes medications off the shelf for a period of time, diabetes drugs are still on the market.
-It is up to the patients and the doctors to discuss which diabetes medication is necessary and if the benefits outweigh the risks.
+Despite some corporations like Novo Nordisk, AstraZeneca and others taking some troublesome diabetes medications of of the market, many diabetes drugs are still available.
+Patients should work with their health care providers to determine which diabetes medication is may be useful and if the benefits outweigh the risks.

 Notwithstanding claims relating to this product, the drug/medical device remains approved by the U.S. FDA.